 One small project that can translate into making any space more comfortable is changing out old blinds for new ones.
 Today’s owners have many options to choose from in window coverings including Romans blinds, which are always popular, and timber Venetian blinds.
 Blinds can make a space attractive without the hassles that go along with excessive maintenance, and in some cases, they can help reduce the amount of heat that enters the home.

 Install A Roof Ventilation System

 If looking to significantly reduce heating and cooling costs, a roof ventilation system is one of the best ways to conserve energy in the summer.
+A solar attic fan can be a good example of the roof ventilation system which is also energy & cost efficient as it runs on solar power.
 These systems work by reducing the amount of heat and moisture in your attic, helps to promote energy efficiency in the summer by reducing the pressure on your air conditioner, and it can also improve insulation in the winter.
 While a costly improvement, it can translate into savings in both the summer and winter.

 Install Energy-Efficient Windows

 Consumers can install energy efficient windows as well.
 These windows are another way to reduce costs during extreme weather seasons that fluctuate between very hot in the summer months and very cold in the winter months.
 Energy efficient windows are another way to better insulate your home to prevent the house from heating up excessively during the summer.